-A pretty decent explosion and associated fall out but you would expect that from a film that cost $100 million to make.
+A pretty decent explosion and display of wreckage, but you would expect that from a film that cost $100 million to make.

 Relevance to plot

-Pretty negligible really as it is more an introduction to Two Face’s crazy criminal escapades rather then a crucial plot point.
-Is hauling a safe out a bank via helicopter and dragging it half way across the city the work of an evil mastermind or a showboating idiot?
+Pretty negligible really as it is more an introduction to Two Face’s crazy criminal escapades rather than a crucial plot point.
+Is hauling a safe out a bank via helicopter and dragging it halfway across the city the work of an evil mastermind or a showboating idiot?